 Another point worth noting is the decision by the agencies to focus on the largest institutions.
 This is not unexpected, given their ongoing scrutiny of payments clearing and settlement activities.
 However, this is different from the approach of U.K. regulators, which have taken a much broader view of firms that must address operational resilience.
 This is yet another indication that the agencies have taken a systemic approach to resilience, while the U.K. regulators are looking at the issue from the perspective of harm at the customer level.

 In addressing cyber risk management, the agencies both highlight and contrast the clear overlap between cyber resilience and broader resilience concepts.
 While cyber events can certainly trigger interruption in critical operations, the paper makes it clear there are broader considerations beyond the cyber-resilience sound practices outlined in the appendix.

 Finally, the agencies direct firms to identify their critical services and operations in their recovery or resolution plans (RRP) and to use the RRP plans for managing and aligning their operational resilience to the most important services.
 This alignment validates the agencies’ decision to focus on the largest firms.
 While this practice is intuitive, Protiviti has found that using RRP plans to effect resilience can create functional challenges that, in some cases, would render the RRP documents ineffective.
-As such, firms may need to align and/or alter their RRP documents so they can be utilised as part of their operational reliance efforts effectively.
+As such, firms may need to align and/or alter their RRP documents so they can be utilized as part of their operational reliance efforts effectively.